-Funding for the eOstrobothnia programme, to the tune of 970,000 Euro, was provided by the State.
-The programme is administered by the City of Seinajoki, and co-ordinated by the Seinajoki Technology Centre.
-Other es, education providers and development organisations; support enterprises and help to establish new ones; and strengthen the Regional Centre.
+Different actors in the public and private sectors are encouraged to plan and run es, education providers and development organisations; support enterprises and help to establish new ones; and strengthen the Regional Centre.
 The biggest effort of the programme so far has been to support the Seinajoki Technology Centre and the TeleMedicine Centre to receive university status.